jlevy/frontmatter-format/README.md

   Some tools do properly honor hash style comments when parsing CSV files.
   A few do not.
 Our recommendation is go ahead and use it, and find ways to strip the metadata at the last minute if you really can't get a tool to work with the metadata.

+- **Does this also work for YAML files?** Yes!
+  It's fine to have YAML metadata on YAML metadata.
+  There are just two nuances.

+  Firstly, watch out for duplicate `---` separators, if you insert frontmatter in front of a file that already has it.

+  Secondly, it's up to you to use the YAML itself to distinguish whether a file has frontmatter or is just a plain YAML file.
+  Both of these can be avoided if you use plain YAML with `---` separators only when using frontmatter format.